 For fashion, fun or functionality, neoprene is an extremely useful fabric and the uses for modern neoprene fabric are so many and so varied, you probably have something made of neoprene right by you now.

-Our KBT Neoprene fabric is created by sandwiching a 1.6 mm layer of SBR fabric (styrene butadiene) in between layers of polyester spandex resulting in a 2mm thick fabric.
+Created by sandwiching a 1.6 mm layer of SBR fabric (styrene butadiene) in between layers of polyester spandex resulting in a 2mm thick fabric.

 It’s the polyester spandex that gives the colour to the fabric; the spongy middle layer is white and can only be seen from the side.
 The colours we have range from soft pale shades to vivid bights to deep tones.

 Among our colours are three ultra-bright fluorescent fabrics.
 These colours would work particularly for sports and safety wear, light reflective strips can easily be sewn onto the fabric to add an extra safety element for cyclist and joggers.

 In the vivid colour range we have five vibrant colours, very bright, but not quite fluorescent.
 The yellow, cerise pink, green and two blue shades, these two blues do look similar, splash blue is a mid-bright whilst water blue is lighter and ever so slightly on the aqua side of blue.

 The next step up in the colour range is the mid tones, red, orange, blue, purple and green.
 London red is a bold warm red, orange is a muted pumpkin shade of orange, royal blue and purple are classic mid tones and green is a deeper bottle green tone.